apache/ignite/modules/cassandra/README.txt

-Apache Ignite Cassandra Module
+GridGain Cassandra Module
 ------------------------

-Apache Ignite Cassandra module, used just as a parent container for other Cassandra related modules.
+GridGain Cassandra module, used just as a parent container for other Cassandra related modules.

 Importing Cassandra Module In Maven Project
 -------------------------------------

-If you are using Maven to manage dependencies of your project, you can add Cassandra Store module dependency like this (replace '${ignite.version}' with actual Ignite version you are interested in):
+If you are using Maven to manage dependencies of your project, you can add Cassandra Store module dependency like this (replace '${ignite.version}' with actual GridGain version you are interested in):

 <project xmlns="http://maven.apache.org/POM/4.0.0"